 - (a) Notwithstanding the provisions in LIC.073, the Authority may automatically render valid another State's licence, provided that the States shall have: - (1) adopted common licensing regulations that are compliant with ICAO Annex 1; and - (2) entered into a formal agreement recognising the automatic validation process; and - (3) established a surveillance system to ensure the continuing implementation of the common licensing regulations; and - (4) registered the agreement with ICAO pursuant to Article 83 of the Convention on International Civil Aviation. - (b) An endorsement shall appear on licences rendered valid under the process of (a) above indicating that the licence is automatically validated under the agreement described in (a)(2) and referencing the ICAO registration number of the agreement.
 The endorsement shall further include a list of all States that are party to the agreement.
-Paragraph (c) provides a transition period for States that meet the requirements above and have issued licences prior to the applicability of this regulation. - (c) Until 31 December 2022, States that meet the requirements in (a) above and have issued licences prior to 09 November 2017 may use other effective means, carried on board the aircraft or accessible, to indicate that the licences issued by the State are rendered valid in accordance with the agreement in paragraph (a)(2).
+Paragraph (a)(3) provides a transition period for States that meet the requirements above and have issued licences prior to the applicability of this regulation.